calabash/calabash-android/README.md

 The test server is an intrumentation that will run along with your app on the device to execute the test.

 ### Screenshot location
-Screenshots are stored in the `results` folder by default.
-The location can be changed by setting the `SCREENSHOT_PATH_PREFIX` environment variable.
+Screenshots are placed in the current working directory by default.
+The location can be changed by setting the `SCREENSHOT_PATH` environment variable.

-    SCREENSHOT_PATH_PREFIX=/tmp/foo calabash-android run
+    SCREENSHOT_PATH=/tmp/foo/ calabash-android run

+would cause the first screenshot to appear at `/tmp/foo/screenshot_0.png`.

 Predefined steps
 -----------------